“Visit Berlin’s Yiddishland” Walking Tour

 Basics

-• Ending point: The tour ends on Gormannstraße, about a 10 minute walk from the starting point, near the U8 Weinmeisterstraße station
+• Ending point: The tour usually ends about a 10 minute walk from the starting point, near the U8 Weinmeisterstraße station

 Dates